-IV--iii-i Inspection of Vibrio Parahaemolyticus on Fresh Fish and Shellfish for raw consumption 1.
-Targets
+IV--iii-i Inspection of Vibrio Parahaemolyticus on Fresh Fish and Shellfish for raw consumption

-(1) Food products defined below.
+(1) Aquatic foods and their processed products.

-Boiled octopus and crabs (limited to the ones to be eaten without heating); fresh fish and shellfish for raw consumption; oysters for raw consumption (limited to shelled ones); and frozen food products (limited to frozen fish and shellfish for raw consumption); where standards for Vibrio parahaemolyticus are stipulated in "Specifications and Standards for Foods and Food Additives" (Notification No. 370, issued by the Ministry of Health and Welfare in 1959).
+Boiled octopus and crabs (limited to the ones to be eaten without heating); fresh fish and shellfish for raw consumption; oysters for raw consumption (limited to shelled ones); and frozen fish and shellfish for raw consumption, for which the compositional standards for Vibrio parahaemolyticus have been set by notification.

-(2) Number of inspections
+(2) The number of inspections